6

 Headings as Navigational Tools

 We’ve been trained to have shorter attention spans for reading.
 Therefore, depending on the what and to whom you’re writing, you’ll want to consider creating an easily skimmable document.
-You can typically do this by using headlines.
+You can typically do this by using headings.

 Here’s an example of the scale of each header.